guilhermetavares/restkiss/docs/tutorial.rst

 Getting Started
 ===============

-Restless currently supports Django_, Flask_, Pyramid_ & Itty_.
+Restkiss currently supports Django_, Flask_, Pyramid_ & Itty_.
 For the purposes of most of this tutorial, we'll assume you're using Django.
 The process for developing & interacting with the API via Flask is nearly identical (& we'll be covering the differences at the end of this document).

-There are only two steps to getting a Restless API up & functional.
+There are only two steps to getting a Restkiss API up & functional.
 They are:

 #.
-Implement a ``restless.Resource`` subclass
+Implement a ``restkiss.Resource`` subclass
 #.
 Hook up the resource to your URLs

 Before beginning, you should be familiar with the common understanding of the